Remake Our Life!: Manga

 A manga adaptation illustrated by Bonjin Hirameki was serialized in Kodansha's Suiyōbi no Sirius service on the Niconico website from November 2018 to September 2019, it was later transferred to the Magazine Pocket website where it ran from September 2019 to April 2022.
 It has been collected in seven tankōbon volumes with the last in May 2022.

+Kodansha published the series in English on their K Manga service.

 Anime

 An anime adaptation was announced on December 20, 2019, which was revealed to be a television series on November 25, 2020.
 The series is animated by Feel and directed by Tomoki Kobayashi, with Nachi Kio handling the series' scripts, Kōsuke Kawamura designing the characters, and Frontwing producing the series.
 Seima Kondo and Yusuke Takeda are composing the series' music.
 It aired from July 3 to September 25, 2021 on Tokyo MX and other channels.
 Poppin'Party performed the series' opening theme song "Koko kara Saki wa Uta ni Naranai" (ここから先は歌にならない), while Argonavis performed the series' ending theme song "Kanōsei" (可能性).
-Crunchyroll (previously known as Funimation) licensed the series outside of Asia.
+Crunchyroll streamed the series worldwide outside of Asia.
 The series has been dubbed into English, which premiered on August 3, 2022 and was produced in Coppell, Texas.
 Medialink licensed the series for both South Asia and Southeast Asia territories, and is streaming on its Ani-One YouTube channel and iQIYI.
 The company also licensed the anime to Animax Asia for TV releases in TV releases.